Kibetdonald/Game-scores/README.md

 # gamescores

-A new Flutter project.
+## A new Flutter project.
+> Flutter application that allows you to get soccer results right in time.
 ## Getting Started

-This project is a starting point for a Flutter application.
+# How to install
+> Clone the project
+> Open the project on your favourite IDE
+> Run the project on your emulator

 A few resources to get you started if this is your first Flutter project: